YueS31415/DataAnalystJobMarketProjectSQL/README.md

 # 2023 US Data Analyst Job Market and Skills Analysis
-This project examines top-paying jobs, in-demand skills, and the intersection of high demand and high salaries in data analytics.
+This project examines top-paying jobs, in-demand skills, and the intersection of high demand and high salaries in the data analyst job market.
 # Project Description
 Motivated by the need to better understand the data analyst job market, this project aims to identify top-paid and in-demand skills, making it easier for others to prepare for optimal job opportunities.